DataSnowman/BigDataAI-Readiness/README.md

 Scroll down and make sure that the status is enabled for the intended subscription.
 2. From **Windows Explorer** navigate to the course folder and from there launch the command prompt by going to the address bar and typing `cmd` (for the Windows command prompt) or `bash` (for the Linux command prompt assuming it is installed already) and type `az --version` to check the installation.

 3. When you logged in to the CLI in step 1 above you will see a json list of all the Azure account you have access to.
 Run `az account show` to see you current active account.
 Run `az account list -o table` if you want to see all of you Azure account in a table.
 If you would like to switch to another Azure account run `az account set --subscription <your SubscriptionId>` to set the active subcription.
-Run `az group create -n aitutorial -l eastus2` to create a resource group called `aitutorial`.
+Run `az group create -n aitutorial -l westcentralus` to create a resource group called `aitutorial`.
 Note if you are deploying the Linux DSVM into the same resource group as the Windows DSVM from Part 1 you don't need to create a resource group (in fact you will get an error that the resource group already exists).
 Change directory to `cd arm/ldsvm`.
 Next run the following command to provision the DSVM:
 ```
 az group deployment create -g aitutorial --template-file template-ldsvm.json --parameters @parameters-ldsvm.json
 ```